hyperledger/fabric-sdk-node/README.md

     * `node test/integration/e2e/invoke-transaction.js`
     * `node test/integration/e2e/query.js`

-### Special Tests for Hardware Security Module support via PKCS#11 interface
+### Special Tests for Hardware Security Module support via PKCS #11 interface

-The SDK has support for Hardware Security Module via PKCS#11 interface.
-See [Testing for Hardware Security Module via PKCS#11 interface](https://fabric-sdk-node.github.io/release-1.4/tutorial-hsm-pkcs11.html) for configuration and tests.
+The SDK has support for Hardware Security Module (HSM) via PKCS #11 interface.
+See the test [README](test/README.md) for details of how to run HSM tests locally.

 ### Hyperledger Fabric Client objects and reference documentation
 The SDK has support for Java based Chaincode.
 To turn these tests off, set the environment variable "JAVA_TESTS" to false.